Gravity as the Source of Curvature, not curvature as the source of gravity

 Just as prices reflect economic pressure rather than create it, geometry reflects gravitational influence rather than generate it.

-This conceptual symmetry is intentional and foundational to PEI’s interdisciplinary approach.
+This conceptual symmetry is intentional and foundational to PRI’s interdisciplinary approach.